In order to be considered for the QuARMS pathway, applicants must:

-After being accepted to Queen’s and completing 2 years of undergraduate study and the QuARMS activities:
+After being accepted to Queen’s and successfully completing 2 years in an eligible undergraduate program and fulfilling all QuARMS requirements:

-Step 5 (AFTER 2 Years of undergraduate study) : Apply directly to the School of Medicine Admissions committee for entry into the MD program.
+Step 5: Apply directly to the School of Medicine Admissions committee for entry into the MD program.

 Step 6: If you are offered a place in the MD program and choose to accept, you will start your 4-year medical degree.